givingjar/blog.givingjar.org/_posts/2016-11-09-charity-spotlight-greater-lansing-food-bank.md

 ## For Volunteers

 If you want to help a nonprofit out, Justin recommends getting involved with something you care about.
 When you find the right place, build strong relationships with the people you work with.
-Great teamwork and leveraging each others' strengths is vital to the success of a nonprofit.
+Great teamwork and leveraging each other's strengths is vital to the success of a nonprofit.

 ## For Nonprofits